The Human Truth Foundation

 Health:

 Nepal does relatively well in encouraging good health, compared to many other countries.
-Nepal comes in the best 20 for its smoking rate28 (the best in Asia).
-It does better than average when it comes to its alcohol consumption rate29.
-But that's it.
-Nepal has problems.
-It does worse than average when it comes to its fertility rate13, its immunizations take-up30, its average life expectancy11 and in its adolescent birth rate23 (amongst the highest in Asia).
-The number of overweight adults has increased by 14% during the last 40 years.
+Nepal comes in the best 20 in terms of its fertility rate14 (the best in Asia) and in its smoking rate29 (the lowest in Asia).
+It does better than average in terms of its alcohol consumption rate30.
+Nepal still has work to do.
+Nepal does worse than average for its immunizations take-up31, its average life expectancy11 and in its adolescent birth rate24 (one of the worst in Asia).
+The number of overweight adults has increased by 14% during the past 40 years.
 Life expectancy in Nepal improved by +14.7yrs in the 30 years from 1990, almost double the global average of +7.9yrs.
+Nepal's peak fertility rate was 6.08 in 1962.

 Life Expectancy